josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/🦑_CRAKEN_Cartography/🜁_whole_tree_trauma_informed_craken_translation.md

 # 🜁 Whole Tree Translation Of C.R.A.K.E.N.
-## Trauma-Informed Ecological Navigation, Without The Sea Monster If The Sea Monster Is Not Helpful

-**First created:** 2026-07-07
+**First created:** 2026-07-07 | **Last updated:** 2026-07-09
-**Status:** draft / translation layer
-**Parent frame:** 🦑 C.R.A.K.E.N.: Calcaneus Reflexion Anti-Kraken Ecological Navigation System
-**Related frame:** 📿 Whole Tree Process Stack
+*Trauma-informed ecological navigation for readers who need the C.R.A.K.E.N. framework translated away from sea-monster imagery and into whole-tree process language.*

 ---